Close to the Edge (cave): Cave setting and form

 The 20m wide entrance to Close to the Edge is located in a cliff near the summit of an unnamed mountain, but is hidden by a natural rampart and thus only visible from the air.
 The entrance shaft is 255 m deep, by far the deepest in Canada, and often sports a 20-metre-long overhanging icicle.
 This is followed by shafts of 32 m, 17 m, 7 m, 10 m, 10 m, 8 m, 9 m, 68 m, and 9 m, ending at a sump.
-The surveyed length of all passages only totals 967 metres, while its overall depth of 472 metres makes it the fourth-deepest cave in Canada.
+As of 2023, the surveyed length of all passages only totals 1153 metres, while its overall depth of 472 metres makes it the fifth-deepest cave in Canada.
 It is believed that the sump water reappears at Twin Falls Resurgence some 600 m below the entrance.

 Exploration

 The first recorded entrance sighting was in 1985 by cavers in a helicopter supporting a nearby expedition.
-The following year the cave was explored to a frozen mud and stone blockage at the base of the second pitch at a depth of 263 meters.
+The following year the cave was explored to a frozen mud and stone blockage at the base of the second pitch at a depth of about 320 meters.
 The blockage was removed in 1994 by a team led by Neeld Messler, Jim Hewett and Stephen Alvarez.
 A final exploration in 2001 by a team led by Canadians John Donovan, Jason Morgan, Dan Pach and Australian Warwick M Green (Formally known as Warwick Baggs) pushed the cave from the blockage and discovered the sump at -472 m.
 This team surveyed and mapped the cave and published their findings with the assistance of Dr Chas Yonge of the University of Calgary.
+Subsequent explorations have not resulted in further depth.